da raid z0ne

 - If any team wins the battle, the Raid ends.

-- The challenger may forfeit the Raid at any time, reduced rewards based on the degree of completion.
+- The challenger may forfeit the Raid at any time.

 When signing up for the Safari Zone, copy or approximate the following template in your signup post.